CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 ### Notes on the Uno POC

-Steve T, October 2020, for discussion (v3)
+Steve T, October 2020, for discussion (v4)

-**** TODO : improve the structure, reorganise some sections.
+**** STILL TODO : improve the structure, reorganise some sections.

 The proof-of-concept project demonstrates an interactive 'Viewer' component for Intensity Map images.